barbeau/gpstest/README.md

 - Beta testing - Get early access to new GPSTest versions, and help us squash bugs!
 See the [Testing Guide](BETA_TESTING.md) for details.

 - Translating - Want to improve existing translations, or add a new translation?
-See the [Translations](/TRANSLATIONS.md) documentation.
+Translate on [Transifex](https://www.transifex.com/sean-barbeau/gpstest-android/dashboard/) or see the [Translations](/TRANSLATIONS.md) documentation.

 ## Donate